sagemath/sage-archive-2023-02-01/src/doc/en/installation/linux.rst

 Linux package managers
 ======================

-On Debian GNU/Linux version >= 11, Ubuntu version >= 21.04, and
-Arch Linux there are three packages to install

-- ``sagemath`` (for the binaries)

-- ``sagemath-jupyter`` (for the browser interface)

-- and the documentation which is called ``sagemath-doc-en`` on Debian/Ubuntu and ``sagemath-doc`` on Arch Linux.
+SageMath is available from various distributions and can be installed by package managers.

+See <../reference/spkg/index.html>`_ for the names of packages that provide a standard installation of SageMath, including documentation and Jupyter.

-See `repology.org: sagemath
+See also `repology.org: sagemath
 <https://repology.org/project/sagemath/versions>`_ for information
-about SageMath packages in other distributions, and their available versions.
-Do not install a version of Sage older than 9.2.
+about versions of SageMath packages in various distributions.
+**Do not install a version of Sage older than 9.2.**
 If you are on an older version of your distribution and a recent version of SageMath is only available on a newer version of the distribution, consider upgrading your distribution.